Geography and distribution

 This species at Kew

-Tea bushes can be seen growing in the Chinese Woodland Garden near the Rhizotron and Xstrata Treetop Walkway.
+Tea bushes can be seen growing in the Woodland Glade near the Rhizotron and Xstrata Treetop Walkway.

 There are over 60 specimens of Camellia sinensis in Kew's Economic Botany Collection.
 These are available to researchers by appointment.